yomorun/yomo-docs/pages/zipper.en.md

 2021/01/15 16:18:11 ✅ Emit 17.846315 to yomo-zipper
 2021/01/15 16:18:11 ✅ Emit 166.903183 to yomo-zipper
 ```

+YoMo also provides the following example:

+[yomo-source-mqtt-broker-starter](https://github.com/yomorun/yomo-source-mqtt-broker-starter) provides an example of receive `MQTT` messages and connect to YoMo over `QUIC`.
+If you are using IoT devices based on the `MQTT` protocol, you can refer to this example to connect the MQTT messages as a `yomo-source`.

 #### 5. yomo-zipper receiving data and performing real-time streaming computing